Job loss disrupts individuals' mobility and their exploratory patterns: Results

 \subsection{Behavioural disparities between employed and unemployed individuals}

-The availability of individual employment status data over time provides a unique opportunity to gain insights into the impact of job loss on human mobility.
+The availability of inferred individual employment status data over time provides a unique opportunity to gain insights into the impact of job loss on human mobility.
 The wealth of information at our disposal allows us to characterize and quantify changes in behaviour by comparing the daily mobility of individuals identified as employed or unemployed, offering a better understanding of shifts in mobility patterns following a job loss.
-In this study, we address two key questions: (i) What was the impact of the pandemic on individuals who experienced a job loss? and more broadly, (ii) what are the effects of job loss on an individual's mobility behaviour, and what happens when individuals face a prolonged period of unemployment?
+In this study, we address two key questions: (i) How did individuals who experienced a job loss navigate through the pandemic period?; And, more broadly, (ii) what are the effects of job loss on an individual's mobility behaviour, and what happens when individuals face a prolonged period of unemployment?

 To address these questions and ensure a fair comparison between a population of employed individuals and a population of unemployed individuals, we exclude all stop locations associated with an individual's workplace from our analysis.
 Therefore, our analysis focuses on extra-work individuals' mobility patterns, with a specific focus on those individuals who had been employed (even briefly) between January 3rd, 2020, and March 7th, 2020, namely before the WHO declaration of the COVID-19 pandemic (March 11th, 2020).